transformationflow/transformationflow.github.io/docs/reference/decodedata/index.md

-The **Decode Data** (`decodedata`) library enables Google Analytics 4 users to automatically remodel their raw event data in BigQuery, making the data simpler to use and more efficient to query.
+The **Decode Data** (`decodedata`) library enables dynamic remodelling of the Google Analytics 4 to BigQuery data export, flattening the data without information loss, and making it simpler to use and more efficient to query.

 # Summary
 _Attribute_ | Value